Neuro-Logical/speech/SLT_2022/README.md

-# A Multi-modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders
+# A Multi-modal Array of Interpretable Features

 ## What is it 🔎